LacledesLAN/README.1ST/GameServers/DockerAndGameServers.md

 ### Rebuild *Everything* the Week Before your Event

-The week before your LAN rebuild and test *all* of your production images.
-It is much better for things to break the week before you event rather than the day of.
+The week before your LAN, rebuild and test *all* of your production images.
+It is much better for things to break the week before your event rather than the day of.

 > See also: ["Finagle's law"](https://en.wikipedia.org/wiki/Finagle%27s_law)

 ### Be Prepared to Build Locally

-If, you use the cloud to build images then be prepared to build images locally in a disaster situation.
+If you use the cloud to build images, be prepared to build images locally in a disaster situation.
 Assume your cloud build will take 3x times longer than normal when you're in a time crunch.
 We use Docker Cloud and have observed weekday builds that takes ~45 minutes on average will take upwards of 3 hours on weekends.

 > See also: ["Hofstadter's law"](https://en.wikipedia.org/wiki/Hofstadter%27s_law)